vmatev/electricitymaps-contrib/CAPACITY_UPDATE.md

 - **Compare the new data with the existing data.** As explained above, we want to limit the number of data sources used and wish to use sources for which a certain level of quality is implied.
 - **Discuss with the Electricity Maps team.** If the new data source is indeed of higher quality and meets all the requirements, feel free to ask the Electricity Maps team.
 We will find the best way forward otgether :)

+You can create an issue on [contrib](https://github.com/electricitymaps/electricitymaps-contrib/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you find a new data source or if an existing link is broken.